 Crack Climbing

-You wouldn't use a Ferrari to pull a horse trailer, and you shouldn't climb cracks in your sport climbing shoes, but we bet you could.
+You wouldn't use a Ferrari to pull a horse trailer, and you shouldn't climb cracks in your sport climbing shoes.
+When we tried a few moderate cracks with the Genius, our testers were punished with excessive foot pain.

-At the top end of crack climbing isn't tremendously dissimilar to hard sport: both feature lots of tiny edges and brutally small places to place your fingers and toes.
-In spite of its downturn and the softness of the underfoot platform, the Genius can get it done on both hard sport or cracks.
+However, in the upper grades, crack climbing isn't tremendously different from hard sport: both include lots of tiny edges and brutally small features to place your fingers and toes.
+Despite its downturn and the softness of the underfoot platform, the Genius performed well for both hard sport and cracks.

-Additionally, the rubber at the top of the toe that is meant for toe hooking provides decent protection in small cracks.
-While the Genius would be entirely appropriate for high-end traditional climbing, it would not be a first choice for easier traditional climbing where a flatter shoe would be a lot more comfortable.
-For longer days on multi-pitch adventures, we prefer the La Sportiva TC Pro or Butora Altura.
-The La Sportiva Kataki is also better for single pitch crack projects because it has a low volume toe that can weasel into thinner cracks while edging almost as well as the Genius.
+Additionally, the rubber at the top of the toe that is meant for toe hooking also provides decent protection in small cracks.
+While the Genius could be entirely appropriate for the right high-end traditional route, it would not be an ideal choice for easier traditional climbing where a flatter shoe would likely be a lot more comfortable.

-The Genius is a slightly wider shoe but still manages to focus the weight of your body through a single, exact point: your big toe.
-This gives it the precision to find and fit into even the small pockets with ease.
+The toe box is wider and taller than average, but it manages to focus the weight of your body through your big toe.
+This can help you direct force onto small pockets, and the rounded edges can help you sneak a little more rubber inside.
 Nevertheless, a pointier shoe will likely perform a little better for the tiniest pockets.

 Sensitivity